Policy and Approach

 In addition to setting the amount of water per minute for employees' handwashing points using water-saving faucet inserts and automatically controlling them with a timer, we are also striving to save water at each site by controlling the amount of water and time according to the purpose of use.

-With regard to water sources, we are reducing the actual amount of water by utilizing deep-level groundwater, using rainwater for cooling outdoor facilities, and making secondary use of washing water for cleaning central kitchen equipments.
+Regarding water sources, we are reducing the actual amount of water by utilizing deep-level groundwater, using rainwater for cooling outdoor facilities, and making secondary use of wash water for cleaning equipment in our manufacturing areas.
+This includes efforts to reuse and utilize water for other purposes.

 Store Initiatives